 Known as follicular unit extraction is where the doctor removes hairs from the back of your hair and inserts them into surgical slits that they have made in the scalp.
 This often leaves tiny scars on the back of your head which will be covered up as hair regrows.

 Follicular unit strip surgery is a bit different.
 FUSS has the surgeon remove about ten inches of skin from the back of your head and divides it into thousands of tiny grafts.
 These are then added to your scalp where hair loss has occurred.

 On average these two procedures last between four to eight hours and have pretty short downtime.
 Drawbacks to these include the substantial price tag, shock loss of neighboring hair, and the fact that multiple transplants might need to be performed.
 Often these surgeries are used in conjunction with treatments like Minoxidil and Finasteride.
 However, hair transplanted in surgery will likely stay for life.

 Losing your hair isn’t necessarily the worst thing ever.
 In fact, it’s a natural process.
 Some studies say that men can appear more masculine with shaved or bald heads.
 So maybe there’s a silver lining to hair loss.
 If you’re starting to lose hair on the top of your head, a great beard might do the trick.

 For the moment, these are the hair loss solutions out there.
 Although new hair loss solutions are being tested all the time, many of these have the benefits of being on the market for decades.
 Therefore, there’s plenty of data on the ones that work.
 Researchers have made important strides in recent years but only time will tell which of treatments will work.

 Hair loss isn’t something that you have to accept.
-Talk with your doctor and put a plan in place.
-The only sure fire way to lose your hair is to do nothing about it.
+Talk to your doctor and put a plan in place.
+The only sure-fire way to lose your hair is to do nothing about it.